pefarrell/pefarrell.github.io/index.md

 <h2 id="forthcoming">Forthcoming</h2>

+<p>2025-11-03: I will give an invited talk at the Computational Materials Science and Mathematics at the Particle and Atomistic Scales workshop at the ICMS, organised by Maciej Buze, Danny Perez, and Helen Li in Edinburgh, UK.</p>
 <p>2025-02-24: I will give a invited talk at the <a href="https://sfb65.univie.ac.at/">3rd SFB International Workshop on Taming Complexity in Partial Differential Systems</a> organised by Anton Arnold, Norbert Mauser, Ilaria Perugia, Dirk Praetorius, and Joachim Schöberl in Vienna, Austria.</p>
 <p>2024-11-28: I will give a talk in the Cambridge <a href="http://talks.cam.ac.uk/show/index/9811">Applied and Computational Mathematics seminar series</a>, hosted by <a href="http://www.damtp.cam.ac.uk/user/mjc249/home.html">Matt Colbrook</a>.</p>
 <p>2024-11-13: I will give a talk in the <a href="https://www.maths.ed.ac.uk/school-of-mathematics/events/acm">Edinburgh Applied and Compuational Mathematics seminar series</a>, hosted by <a href="https://kaibohu.github.io/">Kaibo Hu</a>.</p>